peteyyz/refind-planets/README.md

 * No, I do not use Windows 8.
 That's just the name that worked for the win icon.
 * Yes, I have all these distros installed on two SSDs.
 * Yes, it is ridiculous.
-* BTW, I use Arch.
-* BTW, I also use Void.
+* BTW, I use Void.
 * Sorry, I do not have a Mac.
 Just rename the image file of the most Mac-like planet.

 Acknowledgements: